top of page

 • Providing routine maintenance between mulching cycles

 Bush hogging is fast, affordable, and ideal for maintaining open or lightly overgrown land.
-However, it only cuts vegetation at the surface — it doesn’t remove roots or stop regrowth.
+However, it only cuts vegetation at the surface.
+It doesn’t remove roots or stop regrowth.
 Areas with thick brush or small trees will quickly grow back.

 What Is Forestry Mulching?